lillianqin/book-project/README.md

 In total, above run took 181.66 seconds user time.
 The goal is to reduce the time with better data structures for the book.
 - this becomes 153.39 after switching OrderList and LevelList to intrusive linked list
 - down to 129.35 after enabling large pages
+- use absl::flat_hash_map with pointer value becomes 107.6